RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![fault-injection]({% image_path inventory-default-gateway.png %})

-Run the following command via CodeReady Workspaces `Terminal`:
+Run the following command via CodeReady Workspaces Terminal:

 `oc create -f /projects/cloud-native-workshop-v2m3-labs/inventory/rules/inventory-default.yaml -n userXX-inventory`

-Now, you can test if the inventory service works correctly via accessing the `gateway URL`:
+Now, you can test if the inventory service works correctly via accessing the **YOUR_INVENTORY_GATEWAY_URL**:

 `i.e. http://inventory-quarkus-user0-inventory.apps.cluster-seoul-a30e.seoul-a30e.openshiftworkshop.com`

 ![fault-injection]({% image_path inventory-ui-gateway.png %})

-Let's inject a failure(`500 status`) in `50%` of requests to `inventory` microservices.
-Edit `inventory-default.yaml` as below.
+Let's inject a failure(_500 status_) in **50%** of requests to _inventory_ microservices.
+Edit _inventory-default.yaml_ as below.

-Open `inventory-vs-fault.yaml` file in `/projects/cloud-native-workshop-v2m3-labs/inventory/rules/` and copy the following codes.
+Open **inventory-vs-fault.yaml** file in _/projects/cloud-native-workshop-v2m3-labs/inventory/rules/_ and copy the following codes.

 > You need to replace all `YOUR_INVENTORY_GATEWAY_URL` with the previous route URL that you copied earlier.